 Aspect Biosystems focuses on 3D bioprinting of human tissues.

-Specifically, the pandemic boosted consumer adoption of many innovative technologies and highlighted the importance of adaptability in the medical space.
-So we can expect to see even more medtech innovation in 2021 and beyond.
+The pandemic boosted consumer adoption of many innovative technologies and highlighted the importance of adaptability in the medical space.
+So we can expect to see even more medtech innovation in 2023 and beyond.